 For example, yesterday a client who aspires to write her own book told me she “slaughtered” the English language in a short story she wrote.
 I took her to task on this as soon as I heard it.
 She is a good writer and most assuredly did not “slaughter” anything.
 She hasn’t fully owned her talent as a writer, and sabotages herself by slamming herself and her work publicly.
 This was a completely inaccurate statement, but when she hears herself saying it she punches herself yet again and keeps the truth of her talent hidden from herself and the world.

 A far better way for her to describe or frame her experience (both verbally and in her own mind) would be to reflect on and express the truth about her accomplishment: “I finally wrote a short story yesterday, which was a great step forward for me.
 It’s probably not the very best I could do, but I’m proud of myself for doing it.
-The way to become the best writer I can be is by writing as often as I can.”
+One way to become a better writer is by writing as often as I can.”

 Also notice when you use “always” and “never” in negative ways, such as “I always make a mess of things” or “things never go my way”.
 These statements can never really be true, and this type of negative exaggeration poisons your mind and self-esteem.